 Home Alone 2: Lost In New York: Kevin has been found by the two bandits who want him dead, so he makes a break for the hotel he's been staying at to get his stuff and head home.
 He gets grabbed by the Concierge who thinks he stole his credit card and threatens to call the police on him... so he runs away.
 He never once considers that A: The card isn't stolen, it's his dad's and B: His family is looking for him.
 Getting grabbed by the cops would give him a free ticket back home to his parents and the entire third act of the movie wouldn't have happened.
-Though to his credit, I'd probably flee in terror if Tim Curry grabbed me as well.

 Possibly justified in that while he definitely has the smarts to plan things out like an entire battle plan of death traps, Kevin is still a kid who can't think rationally in the heat of the moment when danger confronts him rather than vice versa.
 Remember, in the first movie he knew from the second act on the bandits wanted to rob his house, but he wouldn't tell the police note and when he finally did, he still told them the house next door was being robbed and tried to lure the bandits into that house, which was when his plan went awry because he feared they would send him to prison for shoplifting a toothbrush that he didn't mean to shoplift.

-Into The Blue hinges almost entirely on the main character, Jared, being nosebleed-inducingly dumb at every possible turn.
+Into the Blue hinges almost entirely on the main character, Jared, being nosebleed-inducingly dumb at every possible turn.
 Why does he drive his girlfriend away by refusing to tell her that her life is in danger because of his dumb deals with the gangsters?
 Why doesn't he try to tell the gangsters why there's been a delay in the plan instead of getting into a firefight without a weapon?
 Why does he leave his girlfriend tied up at the mercy of the gangsters to dive in the water WITH his hands tied behind his back?
 Why does he destroy the drugs when they're the only thing the gangsters are interested in?
 Why does he randomly tell them all they need to know about the giant treasure?

 Not to mention Ebert's page quote on the Idiot Plot main page on Narrow Margin.

-A: Write a letter explaining what's going to happen and when, apologise for not being able to do anything to prevent it, and give humanity blueprints for an FTL drive or Deflector Shields or some other technology that might help us save ourselves, or...
+A: Write a letter explaining what's going to happen and when, apologize for not being able to do anything to prevent it, and give humanity blueprints for an FTL drive or Deflector Shields or some other technology that might help us save ourselves, or...

 B: Leave us a bunch of cryptic clues in the mind of a seventh-grader, driving the poor girl insane in the process, and then turning up a matter of hours before the shit hits the fan to grab a handful of children for some sort of Adam and Eve Plot?